Use the Clover-hosted iframe

 Browser support

 Apple Safari, Google Chrome, Mozilla Firefox, and Microsoft Edge browsers support the Clover iframe.
-It does not run on Microsoft Internet Explorer 11 browser by default but you can use polyfills to make the iframe functional in the browser.

 <head>